 The Declaration of Candidacy is a required form that all candidates must file in order to officially become a candidate.
 On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they request a ballot designation.
-If a candidate requests a ballot designation, they must complete a Ballot Designation Worksheet (refer to the Ballot Designation section for more information).
+If a candidate requests a ballot designation, they must complete a Ballot Designation Worksheet (see section B below).

-The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on May 4, 2015, and must be filed by 5 p.m., May 29, 2015.
+The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on July 13, 2015, and must be filed by 5 p.m., August 7, 2015.
 Once filed with the Elections Office, the Declaration of Candidacy becomes a public record and is available for viewing by the public upon request.